 Food Sources of Vitamin B Complex

-Some of the important food sources of vitamin B complex are:
+Some of the important food sources of the vitamin B complex are:

 - Fruits like watermelon, banana, and grapefruit